NHZ-DS/EchoPet/README.md

 # EchoPet
-Web app for learning coding with pets
+EchoPet is a gamified web app where students learn coding languages through quizzes and mini-projects while raising a virtual pet that evolves with their progress